libretro/RetroArch/CONTRIBUTING.md

 we'd like to discuss this first (ideally on IRC) so that you don't risk developing something that won't be merged.
 A pull request with a proof-of-concept is fine, but please indicate so.

+## libretro API
+If you wish to add functionality to libretro's API, it can take some time to merge in, because changes to libretro API will affect other projects as well, and we highly value API/ABI stability.
+Features will only be added when deemed *necessary* for a concrete libretro core to function properly.
+Features will not be added on basis of hypothetical libretro implementations.

 # Coding style
 Having a consistent code style throughout the code base is highly valued.
 Please look through the code to get a feel for the coding style.
 A pull request may be asked to fix the coding style before submission.
 In other cases, a pull request may be followed up with a "style nit commit".

+## Non-obvious things:
+  - Code should be both ISO C99 and ISO C++ compatible.
+This dual requirement is for XBox360 and MSVC in general.
+Think of it as a C++ compatible subset of C99.
+  - Warnings are not allowed (-Wall).
+Make sure your code is warning-free.
+Note that warning sensitivity differs a bit across compiler versions.
+  - Using deprecated APIs is discouraged.

 # Copyright Headers and AUTHORS
 If you have contributed to a part of a source file (a chunk of code that's written by you),